Jacques Cœur: Downfall

 Cœur's huge monopoly also caused his ruin.
 Dealing in everything (money and arms, furs and jewels, brocades and wool), and acting as a broker, banker, and farmer, he had absorbed much of the trade of the country, and merchants complained they could make no profit because of him.
 He had lent money to needy courtiers, to members of the royal family, and to the King himself, and his debtors, jealous of his wealth, were eager for a chance to cause his downfall.

 In February 1450 Agnès Sorel, the King's mistress, suddenly died.
 Eighteen months later it was rumoured that she had been poisoned, and a lady of the court who owed money to Jacques Cœur, Jeanne de Vendôme, wife of François de Montberon, and an Italian, Jacques Colonna, formally accused him of having poisoned her.
 There was not even a pretext for such a charge, but for this and other alleged crimes, King Charles VII on 31 July 1451 gave orders for his arrest and for the seizure of his goods, reserving for himself a large sum of money for the war in Guienne.
 Commissioners extraordinary, several of which were among Cœur's enemies at the royal court, were chosen to conduct the trial and an inquiry began, the judges in which were either the prisoner's debtors or the holders of his forfeited estates.
 He was accused of having paid French gold and ingots to Muslim infidels, of coining light money, of kidnapping oarsmen for his galleys, of sending back a Christian slave who had taken sanctuary on board one of his ships, and of committing frauds and exactions in Languedoc to the King's prejudice.
 He defended himself with all the energy of his nature.
-His innocence was manifest but a conviction was necessary, and in spite of strenuous efforts on the part of his friends, after twenty-two months of confinement in five prisons, he was condemned to do public penance for his fault, to pay the king a sum equal to about £1,000,000 in 1911, and to remain a prisoner till full satisfaction had been obtained.
+His innocence was manifest but a conviction was necessary, and in spite of strenuous efforts on the part of his friends, after twenty-two months of confinement in five prisons, he was condemned to do public penance for his fault, to pay the king a sum equal to about £1,000,000 in 1911, (about £98.8 MM in June 2024) and to remain a prisoner till full satisfaction had been obtained.
 His sentence also included confiscation of all his property, and exile during His Majesty's pleasure.

 On 5 June 1453 the sentence took effect.
 At Poitiers, the shame of making honourable amends was accomplished and for nearly three years nothing is known of him.
 It is probable that he remained in prison.
 Meanwhile, his vast possessions were distributed among Charles VII's favorite courtiers.